Now just free Africa of vaccine-derived poliovirus | DW | 10.09.2020

 "Based on current WHO recommendations, you would have to give each child three doses of IPV, which means you need about 400 million doses in production," says Dr. Suresh Jadhav, executive director at the Serum Institute in India.

-In 2012, the Serum Institute bought a Dutch firmcompany called Bilthoven Biologicals, one of only three companies worldwide making an inactivated polio vaccine.
+In 2012, the Serum Institute bought a Dutch firm called Bilthoven Biologicals, one of only three companies worldwide making an inactivated polio vaccine.
 The other two were GSK and Sanofi.

 "Back then, GSK and Sanofi production only took care of children in the developed world.
 It was not available for the developing world," says Jadhav.